juanfernandes/juanfernandes-uk/src/blog/exploring-the-benefits-of-http-2.md

 This website is fairly simple and does not rely on a lot of JavaScript but does use it for a couple of sliders, one on the homepage for testimonials and another on each of the work pages.

+I used this [tool from KeyCDN](https://tools.keycdn.com/http2-test "HTTP/2 Protocol Test") to find out if my website was being served via the HTTP/2 protocol.

 ## The Old Way

-What I was doing before was ti load jQuery in the footer on all pages along with a `global.min.js` file - which was a concatenated file made up of my `main.js` and `plugins.js` files.
+What I was doing before was to load jQuery in the footer on all pages along with a `global.min.js` file - which was a concatenated file made up of my `main.js` and `plugins.js` files.

-The file was minified, but it's still a lot of JS to be loaded on every single page, even if it wasn't being used.
-And to top it all off, I was also loading jQuery.
+The file was minified, but it's still a lot of JS to load on every single page, even if it wasn't being used - and to top it all off, I was also loading jQuery.

 ## Out with the old, in with the new... way

-The first thing I decided to do was to get rid of jQuery - there's nothing wring with jQuery, I know its no longer flavour of the month, but it still has its place and it's still used by a lot of websites, but for my tiny website, it was overkill.
+The first thing I decided to do was to get rid of jQuery - there's nothing wrong with jQuery, I know its no longer flavour of the month, but it still has its place and it's still used by a lot of websites, but for my website, it was overkill.

 So I replaced the jQuery slider with a vanilla JS alternative, [TinySlider](https://github.com/ganlanyuan/tiny-slider).
 I spent some time researching to find a slider that was small in size as well as accessible.
 I'm not an accessibility expert, so I just made sure that the slider was navigable using a keyboard.